 Exposure of the proposed investments, given anticipated climate change at the location of the investment.

-Institutional readiness (adaptive capacity) of the organization promoting project.
+Institutional readiness (adaptive capacity) of the host country organization promoting project.
 Potential impacts identified above are modulated by the ability of institutions to conduct risk assessments, analysis, and implement actions to address these risks and vulnerabilities.

 Categorical risk assessment is the product of the potential impact and institutional readiness to address these impacts.
 High risk projects require additional analysis by qualified professionals.
 The screening process is intended to both (a) identify projects and strategies that require additional analysis and (b) focus that follow up (what project vulnerabilities are we trying to adapt to?).